 In the case of US Customs, this may not be a large issue.
-As people come in to the border, the availability of fast triage types of extractions could be the norm.
-Customs officials may require individuals to supply the passcode to do a quick data dump or they could be significantly delayed or denied entry in to the US.
+As people come into the border, the availability of fast triage types of extractions could be the norm.
+Customs officials may require individuals to supply the passcode to do a quick data dump or they could be significantly delayed or denied entry into the US.
 Will it slow the process down?
 Maybe.
-They already search some devices at the border as a security precaution.
+They already search for some devices at the border as a security precaution.

-It is not yet clear if their are any changes to techniques law enforcement utilize with iCloud, but after tomorrow’s announcement of the new hardware and software, things may become more clear.
+It is not yet clear if there are any changes to techniques law enforcement utilize with iCloud, but after tomorrow’s announcement of the new hardware and software, things may become more clear.

 Another little “feature” of the new iOS device is being called “S.O.S.
 Mode”.
-This allows someone to tap the home button five time in order to access a dial pad to call emergency services.
-It also brings up a users medical information, should they have put it in their phone.
-This is always a good idea for those with special medial conditions.
-What it does in the background however it s bit more interesting.
+This allows someone to tap the home button five times in order to access a dial pad to call emergency services.
+It also brings up users’ medical information, should they have put it on their phone.
+This is always a good idea for those with special medical conditions.
+What it does in the background however it s a bit more interesting.
 Once the mode is activated, iOS silently deactivates Touch ID.
 This means the only way to unlock the phone is to enter the user’s passcode, which in some cases could be a longer alphanumeric phrase.